mmedinabet/-Update-a-file-through-a-Python-algorithm/README.md

 <h1> Update a file through a Python algorithm</h1>
 <h2>Description:</h2>
-You are a security professional working at a health care company.
-As part of your job, you're required to regularly update a file that identifies the employees who can access restricted content.
-The contents of the file are based on who is working with personal patient records.
-Employees are restricted access based on their IP address.
-There is an allow list for IP addresses permitted to sign into the restricted subnetwork.
-There's also a remove list that identifies which employees you must remove from this allow list.

-Your task is to create an algorithm that uses Python code to check whether the allow list contains any IP addresses identified on the remove list.
-If so, you should remove those IP addresses from the file containing the allow list.
+In my organization, access to restricted content is managed through an "allow_list.txt" file containing approved IP addresses.
+To automate the removal of IP addresses that should no longer have access, I developed an algorithm that updates the "allow_list.txt" file based on a separate list of IP addresses to be removed.

 <h2>Open the file that contains the allow list</h2>
 For the first part of the algorithm, I opened the "allow_list.txt" file.
-First, I assigned this file name as a string to the import_file variable:
+First, I assigned this file name as a string to the import_file and removed_list variables:

 ![Screenshot 2023-09-26 3 30 20 PM](https://github.com/mmedinabet/-Update-a-file-through-a-Python-algorithm/assets/142737434/d9dc0728-de9f-4405-8a1b-43550e938efc)

 The 'with' statement to open the file: